chamunks/concrete5/README.md

 Docker image of Concrete5 with Apache and PHP based on the official Debian Stretch image.

 #### Fork Notes
-I've forked the original container from [/chamunks/concrete5](https://github.com/chamunks/concrete5) as it's massively out of date and somehow still one of the most popular open-source container available.
-There is a container that is more popular but it's source is unavailable.

 I eventually ended up completely rewriting this whole thing it's probably justifiable to just start a new repository all together.

 ### To-Do: